top of page

 How to Design a Freelance Portfolio Website in 10 Minutes (Free Video)

-This guide shows you how to start your freelance website in 10 minutes or less (WITHOUT Joining Fiverr, Freelancer.com, or Upwork...).
+This guide shows you how to start your freelance website in 10 minutes or less (without having to join Fiverr, Freelancer.com, Upwork, or any Job boards...).

-Welcome to this training; my name is Simon Zaku and I've been able to start a freelance writing business and scale it to $2,000 monthly with no client from Fiverr, Upwork, or any Freelance Job board.
+My name is Simon Zaku and I've been able to start a freelance writing service business and grow it to $2,500 monthly with no clients from Freelance sites like Fiverr, Upwork, or Peopleperhour.

-And since I wanted to be able to attract big freelance gigs, I took the time to improve my site, built a personal brand, and acted more like a business owner and less like a “freelancer” After about 2 months, I scored a $500 client.
+I wanted to be able to attract huge freelance clients so I took the time to build a personal brand.
+And about 2 months in, I landed a $500 per month client.

-You see when I began looking for freelance clients online, I prefer to stay up all night on Fiverr (Peopleperhour was my second favorite) and hope for the next possible $60 client to come rolling in my inbox.
+When I started, I stayed up all night on Fiverr and Freelancer.com (Peopleperhour was my next favorite) hoping for the next writing client to contact me.

-I was always editing my profile details hoping it would magically send one magic freelance writing client but nothing ever worked!
+I was always editing my freelancer profile hoping it would send clients - it never did!

 Feels like you?